P-trap maintenance

 Plumbing

-The answer to 'P-trap maintenance' is that regular cleaning and inspection of the P-trap under your sink is an important part of plumbing maintenance.
-The P-trap is the curved pipe that holds a small amount of water to prevent sewer gases from entering your home.
-Over time, this water can evaporate, and debris can build up, causing clogs and odors.
+The answer to 'P-trap maintenance' is regular cleaning and inspection of the P-trap under your sink.
+The P-trap is the curved pipe that collects water and prevents sewer gases from entering your home.
+To maintain it, you should inspect it every 6 months and clean it if there is a clog or buildup.

 Step-by-Step Guide